-- The State of Michigan also provides a variety of recreational facilities in the form of state game, wildlife, and recreation areas; state historic parks; and state parks throughout the State (although none of those facilities are located in the City). - A variety of private entrepreneurs and quasi-public agencies also provide recreation facilities and programs in and around Jonesville.
+- Local, County, State Government and Private Providers: - o Hillsdale County and other nearby cities and villages, as well as some townships, maintain parks. - The State of Michigan also provides a variety of recreational facilities in the form of state game, wildlife, and recreation areas; state historic parks; and state parks throughout the State (although none of those facilities are located in the City). - A variety of private entrepreneurs and quasi-public agencies also provide recreation facilities and programs in and around Jonesville.